PowerShell/PowerShell-RFC/2-Draft-Accepted/RFC00NN-PowerShellCore-Installer-Module.md

 Invoke-Command -ComputerName $TargetNode -Credential DOMAIN\BestAdmin -ScriptBlock {Install-Module PowerShellCore -Force; Install-PowerShellCore; Register-PowerShellCoreEndpoint}
 ```

-`PowerShellCore`should start as a 0.1 release so that we can make breaking changes as we gather feedback in PowerShell Core 6.0 beta.
+`PowerShellCoreProvider` should start as a 0.1 release so that we can make breaking changes as we gather feedback in PowerShell Core 6.0 beta.
+It should also ship as a standalone module outside of the PowerShell Core package.

 Right now, I think it's perfectly okay to ship all of these with nothing but common parameters.
 Based on feedback to this RFC, we should prioritize a set of parameters that might be useful.
 (For example, we may eventually add a `-Source` to `Install/Upgrade-PowerShellCore` that points to `GitHub` and some other, more official, source.)

 ## Alternate Proposals and Considerations

+### Tracking Side-by-Side Installations of Powershell Core

+In the future, it may become necessary for this provider to help manage the installation of multiple copies of PowerShell Core (or even Windows PowerShell).
+Similar to `venv` for Python or `rbenv` for Ruby,
+this feature might enable users to call into various versions of PowerShell, or
+handle symlinking of the "primary" PowerShell to a specific version.

+However, until PowerShell Core has moved to a new version (e.g. 7.x or 6.1),
+this feature isn't necessary and is therefore out of scope for this RFC.

+### Additional parameters

+Eventually, it might be useful to have some of these parameters:

+* `-Version`: Specify an exact version to install.
+* `-Source`: Specify whether to pull the MSI from `GitHub` vs. the trusted location we publish our "official" MSI.
+* `-SideBySide`: Install or update PowerShell Core without replacing the existing version.

 ### Nano Server